Joe-Berenblit/sql-datascience-capstone/README.md

 # sql-datascience-capstone
-Analysis of Olympics Medalists 1990s and 2000s
+Analysis of Olympic Medalists 1990s and 2000s

 This is the final course in the Learn SQL Basics For Data Science Specialization on Coursera.